GreeenGoo/fake-game-store/README.md

 ### Signing Up

 Users can also register on the website by following simple instructions.
 Please note that after registration, the user will not be verified until he completes the verification through his email (see further instructions).
-Also in the end of registration User will get a message on his email for his account verification and will be logged in authomatically.
+Also in the end of registration the user will get a message on his email for his account verification and will be logged in authomatically:

 <div align="center">
   <img src="https://github.com/GreeeenGoo/fs18_java_frontend/blob/main/assets/Sign-up-register-form.jpg" alt="Fake Game Store"/>